Nkoro tribe

 One section of Nkoro town, Afakani, speaks an entirely different dialect from the rest of the clan.
 The clan sometimes refers to itself as Kala-Kirika ("Little Okrika"), reflecting the widely held belief that the clan was established by migrants from Okrika.
 Historically, the Nkoro waged war with the Ogoni.
-Eventually, however, a truce was negotiated and a market was established at Inyaba where the Nkoro could exchange fish for Ogoni farm goods.
+Eventually, a truce was negotiated and a market was established at Inyaba where the Nkoro could exchange fish for Ogoni farm goods.
 Wars were also fought against the Bonny and Andoni tribes.